 Setting up a Helpdesk for G Suite

 You might have discovered this article if you were searching for a helpdesk software solution for Gmail (and other facets of G Suite).
 If that’s the case, Google offers several built-in G Suite tools you can use to provide support to your employees and teammates.
 Check out their guide on setting up a helpdesk for G Suite.
+And don’t miss our guide to the best shared mailbox tools!

 If you want to better understand your email habits and incoming email requests, you’ll need an analytics tool to dissect your incoming and outgoing messages.
 That’s where EmailAnalytics comes into play.